-Many of our students take a fairly traditional route and come to DePaul directly after high school, but we also understand that not every path is traditional, and we believe learning is a life-long process.
-That’s why we provide an education that’s accessible to all— no matter what stage of life you’re in.
+Many students take a fairly traditional route and come to DePaul directly after high school.
+But not every path is the same.
+We provide an education that’s accessible to everyone — no matter what you’re up to outside of class.

-Here are the 10 types of admission we offer.
-Find the one that best fits your situation and learn more.
+There are nine student types at DePaul.
+Find the one that best fits you and learn more about applying.

 You are under age 24 and have completed at least six semesters of high school.